Kreolwolf1/factory-nodejs/node.js tutorials/setPrivateNpm/readme.md

 ## package.json

-In order to add a private WMG module to your Node application, you need to add this line to your dependencies list:
+In order to add a private WMG module to your Node application, you need to add this line to your dependencies list in package.json:

     "wmg-module-name": "version"